tshoniunathi/AWS-ReStart-Journey/00_Certifications/SimuLearn_File Systems in the Cloud.md

-## ⚗️SimuLearn: File system in the cloud
+## ⚗️SimuLearn- File system in the cloud

 ### Overview
 In this assignment I reviewed a real world scenario where I helped a pet modeling agency find a way to share files across its branch offices wuthout managing a physical storage infrastructure.